MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-limit-sharing.md

 ## Download or file copy

-Encrypt the content by using sensitivity labels.

-At the OneDrive level
+Users who have access to files and folders in Microsoft 365 can download files and copy them to external media.
+To reduce the risk of unwanted file sharing, you can encrypt the content by using sensitivity labels.

 ## See also